SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Depending on the number of times you need to access the internal table, it is recommended to work with sorted tables or tables with secondary keys.
 If you only need to read one or a few data sets, consider the administrative costs of setting up the index.
 - Note: The `BINARY SEARCH` addition is not available for table expressions.
 If `KEY ...` is specified, an optimized search is performed by default.
 There are no performance differences between using the `READ TABLE` statement and table expressions.

-To try it out the following example, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try out the following example, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 The example includes multiple reads on standard internal tables using a `READ TABLE` statement ...
-- without `BINARY SEARCH`.
-- with `BINARY SEARCH` and a previous `SORT` statement.
+- without `BINARY SEARCH` by applying a sorting of the table a) every time and b) only once (the assumption is that after sorting once, only read accesses follow).
+- with `BINARY SEARCH` (by applying a sorting of the table a) every time and b) only once (the assumption is that after sorting once, only read accesses follow).
 - with a secondary table key whose components correspond to free key used in the previous statements.

-The runtime of the reads is determined and stored in internal tables.
-The read operations are repeated several times to have a more accurate runtime evaluation.
-The fastest time is output.
+The total runtime of multiple reads is determined to have a more representative runtime evaluation.
 The example is intended to demonstrate the performance gain using the `BINARY SEARCH` addition (and also using a secondary table key).
+Particularly, the result using `BINARY SEARCH` and `SORT` applied only once as well as the reads using the secondary table key should be relatively fast.

 ```abap
 CLASS zcl_demo_abap DEFINITION